Chris Sherlock

 Very good question, me writing this section.

 I'm a serial board game loser, but that doesn't stop me from trying!
 Chances are, if you want to play a game against me, you're going to win.
-I also go rock climbing in and around Sheffield, my personal best being a 6c+ top roping, 6b trad, and V4 bouldering (for those in the know).
 I also play some musical instruments, namely guitar (badly), bass (less badly) and used to play drums.
 I've been a part of a few bands in my past, but currently I'm working on my own stuff as and when I can.

-I'm also learning Japanese, after becoming very interested in the country and 2 amazing holidays out there, so はじめまして and こんにちは!
+I'm also learning Japanese (with an N4 certification), after becoming very interested in the country and some amazing holidays out there, so はじめまして and こんにちは!

 IRIS Software Group